Harbour Court guide

 Please make sure the people sharing your accommodation are happy for you to have a guest staying.
 Guests should generally stay no more than 3 nights except in exceptional circumstances.
 Please contact your Student Support Centre to discuss any such cicumstances.

-The University and Prime do not accept responsibility for residents’ personal possessions.
+The University and Abodus do not accept responsibility for residents’ personal possessions.
 Your first payment includes a fee for block contents insurance, it is essential that you check the cover provided is adequate to your needs.

 |Kitchens and pantries||

 Each kitchen /pantry is supplied with a minimum requirement of a microwave, kettle and toaster and refrigerator for food storage, plus a freezer in self-catered residences, depending on the number of users for each area.
-All equipment supplied by Prime will be maintained in good order and repair.
+All equipment supplied by Abodus will be maintained in good order and repair.

 Remember that any electrical equipment you bring into your kitchen must be safe.
 Electrical appliances may be inspected by staff and removed to storage at their absolute discretion if in their view they may present a risk.